Magick Au Natural (or Skyclad), A Primer

 The problem here is that everyone is different.
 Some people have very light shields and are usually very honest.
 Other people have very thick shields and try to keep everyone out.
 You have to be self-aware and honest enough with yourself to identify what it is about you that you keep from others.
 It isn’t enough to just be honest about the things you’re willing to be honest about.
 You have to find the things you would never want the other person to know about you or see in you, and expose them to that.
 Try to have a more intimate relationship with most people.

 And I don’t like mentioning nudity because of the reputation it has within the magick community, but this is an area where it can be very useful.
 With people who are very modest it’s almost necessary that they expose themselves sometime within this process.
 But even for most people, casual nudity is something that is generally regarded as very intimate and reserved for only a handful of people.
 Because of that it can really speed up the process and help with taking down ones shields.
-On the other hand, if a person is a nudist, it probably won’t help them at all.
-But they’ll probably want to do all of this naked anyways.
+On the other hand if a person is a nudist it probably won’t help them at all, but they’ll probably want to do all of this naked anyways.